Prickly saguaros, towering palm trees, and massive red rocks: Arizona’s most recognizable features don’t exactly conjure up the classic Christmas.

-Here are seven of the best places in Arizona to spend Christmas.
+Here are six of the best places in Arizona to spend Christmas.

 Christmas at Sedona’s Tlaquepaque Arts & Shopping Village has a singular charm that mixes a Southwest mission feel with the best of the town’s gorgeous Red Rocks.

-For the past 45 years, Tlaquepaque has been the site of Sedona’s Festival of Lights, an event that features the lighting of the 6,000 luminarias.
-In 2019, the festival will take place on December 14.
+For the past 46 years, Tlaquepaque has been the site of Sedona’s Festival of Lights, an event that features the lighting of the 6,000 luminarias.
+The festival lights typically takes place on the second Saturday of February.